-Vilicus Farms officially started from scratch in 2009 when Doug and Anna purchased 1,280 acres of Northern Great Plains prairie off the open market with 20 years of savings and lots of hutzpah.
-The vision for Vilicus began years earlier when Doug, whose family’s grain farm in Ohio had been lost in farm crisis of the 1980’s, began looking for a viable way to return to farming.
+The vision for Vilicus Farms started when Doug, whose family’s grain farm in Ohio had been lost in farm crisis of the 1980’s, began looking for a viable way to return to farming.
 Without the existence of a traditional family farm base, options were limited.
-In 2005, Doug and Anna recognized the emerging opportunities in the organic market and began drafting their vision of a model organic farm that would push the boundaries of conservation and sustainability.
+In 2005, Doug and Anna recognized the emerging opportunities in the organic market and so drafted their vision of a model organic farm that would push the boundaries of conservation and sustainability.

-With a "vision board" in their Helena kitchen Anna and Doug began looking for farmland in earnest.
-Often driving hundreds of miles to visit potential sites, they settled on the name Vilicus meaning “Steward of the Land,” long before they closed on the land 35 miles North of Havre just south of the Canadian border.
+With a "vision board" in their Helena kitchen to guide them, Anna and Doug searched for farmland in earnest.
+While driving hundreds of miles between potential sites, they settled on the name Vilicus Farms-latin for “Steward of the Land”-before they finally found the 1,280 acres that would become the initial landbase for their farm.
+In 2009, they closed on land 35 miles North of Havre, MT - just south of the Canadian border.

-Determined to participate in an organic agriculture revolution, Doug and Anna became beginning farmers at the age of 40.
-Before they even made an offer on land, they purchased their first tractor, “Maddie,” with part of Anna’s retirement fund.
-They broke ground with Maddie in the spring of 2009 using the USDA’s Beginning Farmer loan resources for land, equipment purchase, and operating capital.
+Determined to participate in an organic agriculture revolution, Doug and Anna jumped into the role of beginning farmers at the age of 40.
+Before they had even made an offer on land, they purchased their first tractor-“Maddie”-with part of Anna’s retirement fund.
+“Maddie” broke ground in the spring of 2009, and using the USDA’s Beginning Farmer loan resources for land, equipment purchase, and operating capital, Vilicus Farms was born.

-While both working full-time—Anna as the Lead of Sustainable Operations in the National Forest Service, and Doug as the Organic Certification program Manager at the Montana State Department of Agriculture—they began farming on the weekends.
-Much of their first few seasons were spent commuting 10 hours each weekend from their home in Helena with their 3 Jack Russells in tow.
+While both working full-time—Anna as the Lead of Sustainable Operations in the National Forest Service, and Doug as the Organic Certification program Manager at the Montana State Department of Agriculture—they did their farming on the weekends.
+Much of the farms first seasons were spent commuting 10 hours each weekend from their home in Helena, with their 3 Jack Russells in tow.

 + 2013-2015 Beginning Farmers & Ranchers Advisory Committee